There are two types of search functionality available:

 To add a label to an asset, follow these steps:

-Open the asset in the Inspector and find the preview panel at the bottom.
+See in Glossary and find the preview panel at the bottom.
 This window might be minimized; if this is the case, click and drag the title bar upwards to expand it.

 To open the label menu, click the label icon shown on the bottom right of this panel.